Shaik-Shahina-Sulthana/Bank-Customer-Churn-Analysis-Project/README.md

 Potential churn risk behavior
 Customers with higher balances may be more valuable Customers with zero or low balances may be more likely to churn

+Insights :

+Inactive customers have a higher churn rate.

+Customers with higher balances are more likely to leave.

+Certain regions show higher churn.

+Recommendation :

+Improve engagement with inactive customers.

+Offer loyalty programs for high-value customers.

+Conclusion :

+The analysis helps understand customer behavior and highlights key factors that may lead to customer churn.
+These insights can help banks take actions to improve customer satisfaction and reduce churn.

+Author

+Shaik Shahina Sulthana